nhsengland/virtual-wards-draft-standards/3_Data_Model.md

 ## 3.3 FHIR Profiles

-The table below provides information about the pupose of each FHIR profile, and links to the base UK Core FHIR resources.
+The table below provides information about the purpose of each FHIR profile, and links to the base UK Core FHIR resources.
 For population guidance specific to Supplementary RM Data, please see [section 3.4](#34-fhir-resource-population-guidance) below.

 |Resource|Description|
 |--------|-----------|